 - Health screenings and referrals for additional or specialized services

 - How to increase workplace and job effectiveness

 Confidential counseling and related services

-The center provides confidential adult, child, and family counseling and treatment services at no cost to help manage problems such as stress, relationship difficulties, anger, anxiety and depression.
+The center provides confidential adult, child, and family counseling and treatment services to help manage problems such as stress, relationship difficulties, anger, anxiety and depression.

 Free parenting and child resilience workshops

 - These workshops will help families build their resilience skills in order to make their families stronger.